A new hip, hip – hooray!

 What’s more, Brighton Nuffield responded to my questions urgently, personally, and over time constructed what turned out to be a personal relationship that dealt specifically with my needs and quirky lifestyle.
 The Bangkok hospitals generated stock cut-and-paste responses using commercial sales databases I used in business.
 Communicating with a hospital through a Salesforce.com interface loaded with ‘cut and paste’ answers was discomfiting.
 It was impersonal, structured, designed for mass marketing efforts.
 Not for me.

 Money wound up talking, as usual, and loudly.
 Thirteen years ago, though I was covered by my company’s health insurance plan, I kept all the receipts from my four-day hospital stay and week in rehabilitation on Boston’s north shore.
 The total came to roughly $63,000, not including physical therapy follow-up.
 This time, a four-day stay including physio therapy was $13,800, which, lacking health insurance for anything other than accidental injury, I paid from savings.
+It is better to approach the lawyers from sanantonioaccidentlawyer.com/dog-bite-lawyer site, who will deal this situation more professionally.

 Having lived outside the US for six years, I have been sheltered from the ridiculously high costs of a health care system that appears on life support.
 We buy accident insurance to cover us if we are bitten by an asp, come down with malaria, or are hit by a bus, but not for elective surgery like hip replacements.